Ryan Gondoh: Career

 Gondoh was released by Colchester United at the end of his contract in summer 2019.

 After briefly re-joining Carshalton at the start of the 2019–20 season, Gondoh signed for Concord Rangers on a permanent contract in October 2019.
 In January 2020 he re-joined Whyteleafe.
 He joined Hampton & Richmond Borough on dual registration on 10 November 2020 as the Isthmian League season was suspended due to coronavirus restrictions.

 On 17 March 2021, Gondoh signed for Wealdstone.
 Gondoh scored his first goal for Wealdstone, and his first at National League level, against Bromley on 2 April 2021, in a 2–2 draw.
 He scored a brace in Wealdstone's final day 4-2 win over Woking, taking his goal tally up to 4 for the season.

 On 1 June 2021, it was announced that Gondoh had agreed a move to Hampton & Richmond Borough for the 2021–22 season.
 Gondoh made a total of 17 appearances for the Beavers, scoring three times.

 On 31 December 2021, Gondoh re-signed for Wealdstone He would remain there for just two weeks however, and would move to Scottish Championship side Ayr United on a two-year deal, becoming new manager Lee Bullen's first signing.
 He made 7 appearances for the club before departing at the end of the season.

 Gondoh had a brief spell with Sevenoaks Town, before signing for Isthmian League Premier Division side Lewes in December 2022.

 In May 2024, Gondoh joined Combined Counties Football League Premier Division South side AFC Whyteleafe, the phoenix club of his former side Whyteleafe FC.
 He was part of the side that won the 2024–25 Combined Counties League Premier Division South and reached the 2025 FA Vase final, playing the full 120 minutes as Whyteleafe lost 2–1 after extra-time to Whitstable Town.

+In August 2026, Gondoh returned to Isthmian League Premier Division club Lewes.

 Personal life

 Gondoh was a promising athlete in his youth.
 As an under-13, he was seventh in his age group for the 75m hurdles, and 28th for the 60 metres.

 In May 2021 Gondoh had entered into an altercation with a homeless woman where Gondoh was called a racial epithet, in response Gondoh filmed himself kicking over her cup of change and throwing water in her face.

-Gondoh and his teammates have since received racist messages, some containing death threats.
-Wealdstone FC stated that "We are fully supporting Ryan and everyone else at the club who has been abused" and are refusing to comment further on the matter.
+Gondoh and his teammates subsequently received racist messages, some containing death threats.
+Wealdstone FC stated that "We are fully supporting Ryan and everyone else at the club who has been abused" and refused to comment further on the matter.